WojciechowskiPiotr/cml-terraform-converter/README.md

 As a result of running the script, a new folder _lab_ will be created.
 The folder name is always the same as the exported YAML filename.
 It contains two files: _variables.tf_ and _main.tf_.
 The first file contains variables like CML server URL, login, and password.
 Edit this file, providing the correct credentials.
 The _main.tf_ has the topology for Terraform.

+If a destination folder exists you need to use `-f` option to overwrite its content.
+This will let you update the converted _main.tf_ file.
+The _variables.tf_ file, if it exists, remains unchanged.

 To read the full usage information issue `python3 cml-terraform-converter.py -h` command.

 ```commandline